Understanding Anxiety: A Path to Healing

 Our nervous systems work the same way—designed to respond to demands, and then to recover from them.

-For many people, the pace of daily life creates a pattern that quietly overrides recovery.
+For many, the pace of daily life creates a pattern that quietly overrides recovery.
 We move from one responsibility to the next, one task to the next, one concern to the next—without pause.

-Over time, it stops looking for recovery signals altogether—and stays in a state of low-level readiness.
+Over time, it stops looking for recovery signals altogether.
+It stays in a state of low-level readiness.
 Not crisis.
 Not emergency.
 Just… always on.

 When the nervous system stays activated without adequate recovery, the signs tend to show up consistently: